-Consistent with Baruch College's mission of access and excellence in post-secondary education, the Office of Services for Students with Disabilities (OSSD) strives to help students who rely on Assistive Technology achieve their educational, professional, and personal goals.
+Consistent with Baruch College's mission of access and excellence in post-secondary education, the office of Student Disability Services (SDS) strives to help students who rely on Assistive Technology achieve their educational, professional, and personal goals.

 - Enhance compliance with the requirements of federal, state, and local laws and policies regarding the use of Assistive Technology to achieve equal access for students with disabilities.

 - Distribute resources and provide support for the delivery of consistent and efficient Assistive Technology throughout the Baruch community.

 - Train students with disabilities in the use of Assistive Technology.